Fireinthesky1/coffee_grinder_project/README.md

            if the load cell has sensed 15 grams of coffee.
         4) If so we record the final weight (for testing pursposes), turn off the LED and enter an empty infinite loop

-## TODO
-        1) Fine Tune the adc to gram math.
-        2) Figure out how to set fast data collection rate.
-## NOTE
-        1) We're very close but we are getting readings that are off by +- 2 grams
-        2) We need to collect more calibration data to furthur fine tune the adc-gram equation